 The tracking efficiency of PowerPlay is determined by the computation overhead of the feature detectors in processing the most recent window of data.
-This overhead determines both (a) the tracking delay (\$\epsilon\$ from \$2) of the system, where \$\epsilon\$=1 second is perfect (1 Hz) real-time tracking, and (b) the number of loads (and homes) that a platform can effectively track.
+This overhead determines both (a) the tracking delay ( $\epsilon$ from Section 2) of the system, where $\epsilon=1$ s is perfect (1 Hz) real-time tracking, and (b) the number of loads (and homes) that a platform can effectively track.
 Note that, since PowerPlay's main loop detects features across all loads, increasing the number of loads, ignoring parallelism, increases tracking delay across all loads.
 Thus, we measure the aggregate number of loads PowerPlay can track, while maintaining a low tracking delay.

 We perform the following experiments on a single-core server running Ubuntu Linux (kernel version 3.2.0) with a 2.4GHz Xeon processor.
-We set a common window size across all features and vary it, then observe the tracking delay (£) achieved by PowerPlay.
-As seen in Figure 7, the tracking delay is modest across every load.
-For example, with an excessively long tracking window of 24 hours, PowerPlay completes in less than 3 seconds per load.
-As expected, loads with more features (e.g, the dryer) result in a longer tracking delay.
+We vary a common window size across all features, then observe the tracking delay ( $\epsilon$ ) achieved by PowerPlay.
+As seen in Figure 8, the tracking delay is modest across every load.
+For example, with an excessively long tracking window of 24h, Power-Play completes in less than 3s per load.
+As expected, loads with more features (e.g., the dryer) result in a longer tracking delay.
 We also observe that the tracking delay effectively varies linearly with the tracking window size.
 As a result, shortening the window size linearly decreases the tracking delay.
-In practice, most features require significantly less than a 24-hour window to reliably detect.
+In practice, most features require significantly less than a 24h window to reliably detect.